 How often ecommerce brands send marketing emails: Omnisend data

-The Omnisend ecommerce email marketing platform is focused on small and medium-sized businesses.
+The Omnisend email marketing platform is focused on small and medium-sized ecommerce businesses.

-The majority of our clients are new retailers who sell apparel, accessories, books and small electronic devices.
-They start implementing email marketing with a small database (up to 5,000 subscribers) and send email campaigns gingerly – about once a month to once a week.
+They generally start out with a small email marketing database (up to 5,000 subscribers) and send email campaigns about once a month to once a week.

-Customer reaction to email frequency
+How customers react to email marketing frequency